-The good news is that the outlook is no longer deteriorating.
+The good news is that the is no longer deteriorating.
 For the first time since coming to office in 2010, the Tories didn’t have to explain how worsening growth projections had wrecked their plans.
 Chancellor of the Exchequer George Osborne could have simply confirmed his previous revenue and growth targets, but in Britain budgets call for melodrama.
 So he enraged the Labour opposition by cutting the top rate of income tax from 50 percent to 45 percent.

 Under different circumstances, that wouldn’t be such a bad idea.
 A top rate of 50 percent is high by international standards, and there are better ways to collect revenue from the rich.
 But Osborne’s justification -- instead of raising substantial sums, the 50 percent rate caused economic distortions -- was weak.
 The politics could backfire if the public agrees with Labour’s characterization of Osborne’s blueprint as “a budget for millionaires.”
 The typical U.K. household, after all, still struggles with stagnant wages and deep cuts in public services.

 Britain’s projected growth is just 0.8 percent this year.
 Not great, but at least the U.K. has avoided a second recession.
 The fiscal-squeeze program, amended in November, can proceed as planned.
 After assessing the new budget, the independent Office of Budget Responsibility says public debt will peak at 76 percent of gross domestic product in 2014, and the structural budget -- adjusted for the business cycle -- will be balanced by 2016.
 Growth in output should pick up in 2013 and beyond.